Ashland Oregon where nature meets the arts

 Strolling and Picnicking

-Lithia and North Mountain Parks offer places to picnic, play, hike, bike and feed the ducks.
+Throughout Ashland there are myriad trails.
+Lithia and North Mountain Parks offer places to picnic, play, hike, and bike.

-The largest park, and the gem of Ashland, Oregon, is Lithia Park — 90 serene acres of gardens, walking paths, duck ponds, playgrounds, and picnic areas along the Ashland Creek.
+The largest park, and the gem of Ashland, Oregon, is Lithia Park — 90+ serene acres of gardens, walking paths, duck ponds, playgrounds, tennis courts, and picnic areas along the Ashland Creek.
 Over 100 years old, the park was designed by John McLaren, the designer of the San Francisco’s Golden Gate Park.

 Ice skating starts in November.
 City tennis courts are available on a first come, first serve basis.